-Guidelines for a healthy heart while managing diabetes.
+Guidelines for a healthy heart while managing Diabetes.

-Good heart health is most essential when you’re living with diabetes.
+Good heart health is most essential when you’re living with Diabetes.
 Follow these 6 guidelines to take care of your heart and live better.

-Having diabetes means that you’re at a greater risk of heart attacks and strokes.
+Being Diabetic means that you’re at a greater risk of heart attacks and strokes.

-Not many people know but heart disease is also one of the most common causes of death amongst people living with diabetes.
+Not many people know this: heart disease is one of the most common causes of death amongst Diabetic people.
 With careful management of your blood sugar levels, blood pressure and cholesterol, you’re sure to have a good heart and a healthy life.
-Good heart health is essential for living a healthy life, and even more important when you’re living with diabetes.

 Maintain a healthy weight

-Being overweight increases your risk of heart disease, especially when you’re living with diabetes.
+Being overweight increases your risk of heart disease, especially when you’re living with Diabetes.
 This is because being overweight puts a strain on your body in all sorts of ways and puts you at higher risk of heart disease.
 Two of the best ways to lose weight is through exercise and a healthy diet.
 A healthy diet is also important for controlling your blood sugar levels so concentrate on making good food choices.
 Speak to your doctor or dietician about your diet, specifically for your weight loss, and about any exercise you plan to add to your lifestyle.

 Become more physically active

 Exercise can help reduce blood sugar, blood cholesterol and blood pressure, helping you to keep your heart health in check.
 Regular exercise also helps you lose weight and stay mentally fit.
 Both physical and mental stress can send your blood sugar out of whack.
 If you haven’t been exercising or struggle to, start by taking walks or exercising a few days a week.
-Also, speak to your doctor about the kind of physical activities that will be good for you.
+Speak to your doctor about the kind of physical activities that will be good for you.
 Apart from physical exercise, consider taking up a hobby.
 Do something that will help you stay mentally fit and also help you de-stress.

 Keep your blood pressure under control